-- Sign NDA prior to sharing the investor presentation - If feasible, give the presentation in a meeting with the investors - A Q&A-phase will follow respond swiftly! - Do not enter into exclusivity at this stage
+- Sign NDA prior to sharing the investor presentation - If feasible, give the presentation in a meeting with the investors - A Q&A-phase will follow

 Management presentations

 - Set a deadline for the investors to submit indicative offers if you have several interested investors - Evaluate the offers; valuation, expertise, relations - Be prepared to enter into exclusivity - Sign term sheet and prepare for DD and negotiations.
 Consult legal advisor.